SVD Calculator

 where:

-- is an orthogonal matrix (its columns are unit vectors that are mutually perpendicular; geometrically, it represents a rotation or reflection in the output space).
+- is an orthogonal matrix whose columns are unit vectors that are mutually perpendicular.
+Geometrically, it represents a rotation or reflection in the output space.

 - is a diagonal matrix whose diagonal entries are the singular values of .
 These are nonnegative numbers that describe how much the matrix stretches vectors along special directions.